 Plant propagation by amateur gardeners is an interesting way to develop new plants and enhance your garden expertise.
 Sowing mesquite seeds for intentional propagation requires some specific steps to enhance germination.
 In the wild, any animal who eats a bean pod will spread the seed, and the animal’s digestive tract provides the necessary treatment to break embryo dormancy.
 For the home gardener, additional treatment will be necessary.

-Seed does not need light to germinate but does best under .2 inches (.5 cm.) of soil.
+The seed does not need light to germinate but does best under 0.2 inches (0.5 cm.) of soil.
 Seedlings do need light to grow and soil temperatures of at least 77 degrees Fahrenheit (25 C.).
 Scarification of the seed and a soak in sulfuric acid or horticultural vinegar enhances cotyledon emergence.

 Enhancing Mesquite Seed Germination